COBRAPROsimulator/COBRAPRO/paper/paper.md

 %--------------------------------------------------------------------------
 % Initial simulation time [s]
 t0 = 0;
 % Final simulation time [s]
 tf = 1e6;
 ```

-Note that `Parameters_LG_INR21700_M50.m` function contains the nominal parameters of your cell and the simulation settings.
-Refer to Appendix A to view the simulation settin
+Note that the `Parameters_LG_INR21700_M50.m` function defines the nominal parameters of your cell and the simulation settings, e.g., discretization method, DAE initialization method, current type, etc.

+Once the user input has been defined, run the code to start the PSO.

 Visit COBRAPRO’s Github page [website](https://github.com/COBRAPROsimulator/COBRAPRO) to view all example codes.